 Bucharest is a charming city with magnificent buildings, wide boulevards and lots of stories waiting to be discovered by the people who want to know just a little more about Romania's largest city and capital.

-If you want to find out more about the city, here are some less known interesting facts about Bucharest that you may not have heard of.
+If you want to find out more about the city, here are six interesting facts about Bucharest that you may not have heard of.

 Bucharest earned the nickname “”Little Paris” in the period between the two World Wars because of the beautiful architecture built at that time.
 Little Paris also has its own Arc de Triomphe, built after Romania gained its independence in 1878 so that the victorious troops could march under it.
 Inspired by the famous Arc de Triomphe in Paris, this Arc is a little smaller than the one in Paris but still impressive and worth the visit.
 The Unirii Boulevard was also ordered to be like the Champs-Elysées, only bigger.

 Legends say that the city got its name from a shepherd called Bucur that once settled in this area.
 The shepherd fell in love with a lady named Dambovita, which today is the name of the main river that passes through Bucharest.
 Bucur is also the root of the Romanian word “bucurie” that means “joy”, and in old Romanian it used to mean “beautiful”.
 The name Bucuresti can be translated as “the city of joy” or “beautiful city”, and we can surely say that both names fit the city perfectly.